Dilwale (2015 film): Worldwide

-Critical response
+Reception

 Dilwale received mixed reviews from critics.
-On Rotten Tomatoes, it has a 20% approval rating based on 15 critical reviews.

 Taran Adarsh from Bollywood Hungama gave the film 4/5 stars, saying, "On the whole, Dilwale is akin to a mouthwatering meal that satiates the craving of those who relish masalathons, besides being an absolute treat for SRK-Kajol fans.
 An unadulterated crowd-pleaser, Dilwale delivers what you expect from a Rohit Shetty film: King-sized entertainment.
 Go for it!".
 Komal Nahta in his review of the film said, "Dilwale is a masala entertainer from the start till the end."
 Rachit Gupta from Filmfare gave it 4/5 stars and added, "Dilwale is the quintessential popcorn flick.
 It's colorful, bright and entertaining.
 It smartly keeps its play on the SRK-Kajol chemistry (watch out for the brilliant ending).
 It has fantastic music.
 Decent laughs too.
 Definitely worth a dekho."
 Sarita A Tanwar of DNA gave the film 3/5 stars, saying "Dilwale is flawed, but it's right for those who believe that love does conquer it all, actually."

 Ananya Bhattacharya of India Today also rated the film 3/5 and concluded, "Dilwale is immensely enjoyable despite an oh-my-god-this-is-so-predictable story.
 Keep your brains out of the picture, and you have an out-and-out entertainer which fits perfectly in the mould of a guilty pleasure.
 Go indulge!"
 Shubha Shetty-Saha of Mid-Day gave the film 3 stars as well and said, "Watch this for the chemistry between SRK and Kajol which refuses to simmer down even after all these years."
 Meena Iyer from The Times of India gave the film 3/5 stars, criticising the plot, and stated, "Dilwale leans heavily on Shah Rukh's mega-stardom, Varun's effervescence, breathtaking locales (Iceland and Bulgaria), orchestrated car chases and over-the-top situations, which have you chuckling."